top of page

 The multidimensional catastrophe in Israel and Gaza, sending shockwaves across the globe, has generated a profound crisis of interpretation and identification, and an urgent need to revisit enduring questions of political theology, Jewish values, democracy, and Israel.

-There is a pressing need to examine and analyze the erupting present through the lens of the “long durée,” and to attempt—amid the noise—to discern the depth of the transformations both underway and required.
+There is a pressing need to examine and analyze the erupting present through the lens of the “long durée,” and to attempt - amid the noise - to discern the depth of the transformations both underway and required.
 At the same time, in the face of the unfolding humanitarian disaster, there is an equally urgent call to act.

-Past sessions:
+Past Encounters:

 Norma Musih is a researcher of visual culture and digital media at the Hebrew University of Jerusalem, where she studies future-imagining works and political imagination at the intersection of political theory, communication, and cultural studies.
 Her current research also examines contemporary artworks that imagine futures in the Middle East.
 Norma writes about her lecture: These are difficult times globally, and most acutely in Palestine–Israel.
 Imagining a future beyond ongoing cycles of violence and war feels increasingly impossible.
 The political deadlock we face reflects a deeper crisis: a crisis of political imagination.
 Drawing on the work of Hannah Arendt, I will examine the relationship between imagination and images and the dialectical interplay between them.
 We will explore political imagination as a practice requiring active cultivation, and consider ways to train it through a dialectical movement between past, present, and future -opening possibilities for political transformation.
 In addition, Musih will discuss works by activists who use artistic creation to visualize possible futures, showing how art can function as a political laboratory for imagination and alternative horizons.
 Join us on Wednesday, December 3rd, at 18:00 The lecture will be available on Zoom and can also be attended in a group-listening session at Casa Adret, Barcelona - Carrer de Salomó ben Adret 6, 08002 Barcelona.
 Simultaneous translation will be available only on Zoom; it will not be available during the group listening session at Casa Adret.